Participant FAQ

 Updated on

-If you are age 50 or older during the current calendar year you are entitled to make catch-up contributions.
-Catch up contributions are deferrals (pre-tax or Roth) in excess of the 402(g) limit
+If you are age 50 or older during the current calendar year, you are entitled to make catch-up contributions.
+Catch up contributions are deferrals (pre-tax or Roth) in excess of the 402(g) limit.

-In 2025 participants aged 50 to 59 and aged 64+ may contribute up to $31,000. $23,500 up to the legal limit plus $7,500 for catch-up contributions.
+In 2025, participants aged 50 to 59 and aged 64+ may contribute up to $31,000 ($23,500 up to the legal limit, plus $7,500 for catch-up contributions).

-In 2025 participants aged 60 to 63 may contribute up to $34,750. $23,500 up to the legal limit plus $11,250 for super catch-up contributions.
+In 2025, participants aged 60 to 63 may contribute up to $34,750 ($23,500 up to the legal limit, plus $11,250 for super catch-up contributions).

-Effective January 1, 2026, catch-up contributions must be made on a Roth basis for employees whose wages from the same employer (as defined for Social Security FICA wages) were greater than $145,000 (indexed annually), in the preceding calendar year.
+Effective January 1, 2026, catch-up contributions must be made on a Roth basis for employees whose wages from the same employer (as defined for Social Security FICA wages) were greater than $150,000 (indexed annually), in the preceding calendar year.

 Previous Article How can I roll over money into my plan?